rcazzara/seldovia/_people/Hansen_Roy_Lewis.md

 source_file: "Roy Hansen"
 born: "August 25, 1926, Katalla, AK "
 died: " June 6, 1989, Seldovia, AK"
+cemetry_plot:
 ---
 # Roy Lewis Hansen

-## August 25, 1926, Katalla, AK – June 6, 1989, Seldovia, AK
+## August 25, 1926, Katalla, AK â€“ June 6, 1989, Seldovia, AK

 **Roy Lewis Hansen** was born August 25, 1926 to William C. and Grace Dahlgren Hansen.
 His father was from Denmark.

-At the time of Roy’s birth, the Hansen family lived in what is now the ghost town of Katalla, Alaska, in the Valdez-Cordova area.
+At the time of Royâ€™s birth, the Hansen family lived in what is now the ghost town of Katalla, Alaska, in the Valdez-Cordova area.
 Katalla was at the center of the now-abandoned Katalla oil field.
 This was the first discovery of commercial quantities of oil in Alaska (1902).
 The town